shankar4/Functional-Genomics/Tools/EDirect/Apps/Sample/EDirect/readme.md

 Some of the options (such as -target and -related) do not seem to be documented.
 Are there other options that are not shown in examples? not sure.

 I just found Rentrez that seems to be good.
-Link: https://cran.r-project.org/web/packages/rentrez/vignettes/rentrez_tutorial.html
+Link: https://cran.r-project.org/web/packages/rentrez/vignettes/rentrez_tutorial.html.
+The installation in rstudio gave error messages indicating that openssl and httr could not be installed ('had non-zero exit status').
+I went to this link: https://help.ubuntu.com/community/OpenSSL and followed their instructions for installation.
+It is the reason behind https vs http; and Entrez urls start with https.
+First install openssl with: sudo apt-get install openssl .